Lalit2473/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 Input:

 ```
-I absolutely loved the movie!
-It was fantastic and inspiring.
+The movie was absolutely fantastic and emotionally powerful!
 ```

 Output: